sciZer0/newdiscoveries/c/README.md

 In my opinion, in the most general sense,

-> **Work is any activity of System that spends Energy.**
+> **Work is any activity of System that is spending Energy (some resource).**

 In other words,

-Work is any activity of System that requires Energy (resource).
+Work is any activity of System that requires Energy (some resource).

 On the other hand,

 > **Energy is the resource for System to do Work.**

 --

 ## 2.2.
 New Concept of Work and New Concept of Energy

+Importantly, when a System using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent.

 In my opinion,

-> **Work is the process when System using its resources is pushing an object with a certain Force during some certain time.**
+> **Work is the process when a System using its resources is pushing an object with a certain Force during some certain time.**

 On the other hand,